9 Air Conditioner Myths You Really Need to Stop Believing

 Close the Vents in Rooms You Don’t Use

 Usually this does not save energy.
-The way a residential heating and cooling system is designed, the air handler (or blower) moves a certain amount of air no matter what vents are opened or closed.
-So, closing registers may reduce the total amount of air moved by the blower, which reduces its efficiency.
-Wondering if it’s time for a new furnace?
-Our experts offer advice to help you decide.
+The way a residential heating and cooling system is designed, the air handler (or blower) moves a certain amount of air no matter which vents are opened or closed.
+Closing registers may reduce the total air moved by the blower, which reduces its efficiency.

-Viruses cause colds, not cold temperatures.
-Just don’t like the feel of A/C, try these 13 ways to keep cool without AC.
+Viruses cause colds, not cool temperatures.
+Just don’t like the feel of AC?
+Try these 13 ways to keep cool without AC.

 Leaving the Temperature at the Same Setting All Day Will Save Money

-Setting your cooling system four to six degrees warmer when you’re away at work or on vacation and automatically lowering it to 78 degrees when you’re home can cut 5 to 20 percent off your energy bill.
-Mounting a programmable thermostat is a simple DIY project.
-Follow the manufacturer’s instructions for programming it.
-Check out these home air cooling tips that can save you a bundle on energy costs.
+You can cut five to 20 percent off your energy bill by setting your cooling system four to six degrees warmer when you’re at work or on vacation, and automatically lowering it to 78 degrees when you’re home.
+Check out these other home air cooling tips that can save you a bundle on energy costs.